elastic/integrations/packages/ti_cybersixgill/docs/README.md

 ### Threat

-The Cybersixgill integration works together with a python script provided by Cybersixgill will usually run on the same host or network as the agent installation, polling the Cybersixgill API and forward the data to filebeat over HTTP(s).
+The Cybersixgill integration works together with a python script provided by Cybersixgill which usually runs on the same host or network as the elastic agent installation, polling the Cybersixgill API and forward the data to elastic agent over HTTP(s).

 The related python script can be retrieved from Github [Here](https://github.com/elastic/filebeat-cybersixgill-integration).